 Key Information About Mumps

-Mumps is a viral infection that affects the salivary glands.
+Mumps is a rare viral infection that affects the salivary glands.
 It is also known as parotitis.

 Mumps is caused by a virus that is part of the paramyxovirus family.